Financial Aid

 Students of Native American heritage may be eligible for an education grant or scholarship from their tribe.
 The grant is awarded by the tribe based upon information provided by the Financial Aid Office.
 The amount of the grant varies by tribe.
 In order to apply, students must complete the Free Application for Federal Student Aid (FAFSA) and submit the tribal application form to the Financial Aid Office.
 Students who need assistance determining their tribal heritage should contact the Bureau of Indian Affairs.

 Federal Pell Grants are awarded to undergraduate students who have not yet earned a bachelor's degree.
 To determine a student's eligibility for a Federal Pell Grant, the U.S. Department of Education uses a standard formula to evaluate the information supplied on the FAFSA.
-The formula produces a Student Aid Index (SAI), which in part indicates whether or not the student is eligible for a Pell Grant.
+The formula produces a Student Aid Index (SAI), which in part indicates if the student is eligible for a Pell Grant.
 The amount of the Pell Grant is subject to change based on verification of FAFSA data and changes in enrollment.
 Students may be eligible for a Pell Grant at less than half time enrollment.
 The Financial Aid Office must verify the student attended all courses for which a Pell Grant is received and the Pell Grant will be adjusted for lack of attendance.
 In some cases, the Pell Grant may be available for summer term, even if a student attended full time during the academic year.
 The Pell Grant is limited to 12 semesters of full-time awards.

 The Federal Supplemental Educational Opportunity Grant is awarded to Pell Grant eligible undergraduate students with exceptional need, based on the Student Aid Index (SAI).
 Students must be enrolled at least half time to be considered for FSEOG.
 Eligibility is also based on availability of funds which is limited.
 The maximum FSEOG awarded during an academic year is $800.